ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Monitor action output
 {: #watching-action-output}

-{{site.data.keyword.openwhisk_short}} actions might be invoked by other users, in response to various events, or as part of an action sequence.
+{{site.data.keyword.openwhisk_short}} Actions might be invoked by other users, in response to various events, or as part of an action sequence.
 In such cases, it can be useful to monitor the invocations.

-You can use the {{site.data.keyword.openwhisk_short}} CLI to watch the output of actions as they are invoked.
+You can use the {{site.data.keyword.openwhisk_short}} CLI to watch the output of Actions as they are invoked.

 1. Issue the following command from a shell:
   ```